varunprajan/varunprajan.github.io/_posts/2021-08-13-sic-transit.markdown

     ,COALESCE(event_name, 'OldPurchase') AS event_name
 FROM {{ source('transactions') }}
 ```
+{% endraw %}

-By creating a single point of contact with the raw, granular data, we can avoid making changes to every single downstream query when simple, syntactic changes to the data model happen, such as column or data value renaming.
+By creating a single point of contact with the raw, granular data, we can avoid making changes to every single downstream query when simple, syntactic changes to the data model happen, such as renaming of attributes or data values (like enums).
 (Of course, if we make _semantic_ changes to the data model, it is likely that many downstream queries will still need to be updated.)

 The view layer has an additional benefit: if we need to replace the underlying data source with a new one that is semantically equivalent, that becomes as simple as replacing `data_table_old` with `data_table_new` in the view layer, and none of the downstream queries need to know the difference.